ansleybrown1337/bayes-sampler-comparison/README.md

 *Figure 7.
 Generative model posterior prediction of all analytes
 ### Interpret the results

-UPDATE THIS SECTION
+- All Samplers have pretty decent agreement
+  - The ISCO tends to bias high
+  - LCS agrees with GB and GBH pretty well
+  - The LCS is "best"
+- When it comes to individual analytes, sampling method can make a significant difference
+  - TSS = ISCO biased way high
+  - NO3 = ISCO not biased much at all

 ## Conclusion

-UPDATE THIS SECTION
 Water quality is an important aspect of agriculture, and it is important to understand the impacts of different sampling methods and tillage treatments on agricultural water quality measurements for scalable decision making and water resource management in general.
-This study used a bayesian approach, using a generative model, to estimate the impacts of sampler method and tillage treatment on observed water quality concentration.
-The results showed that neither the sampler method nor the tillage treatment had significant impacts on the observed water quality concentration.
-Regarding sampling method, this is good news, because it means that multiple sampling methods can be used in the field without significantly impacting the observed water quality concentration.
-Regarding tillage, however, the results are unexpected, as the tillage treatment was expected to have significant impacts on the observed water quality concentration.
-Further research is needed to understand the impacts of tillage treatment on observed water quality concentration.
-Future work will include a more detailed analysis of the tillage treatment impacts over multiple years, and not just 2023 data as used in this study.
+This study used a bayesian approach, using a generative model, to estimate the impacts of sampler method and on observed water quality concentration.
+Our study demonstrates that while all four sampling methods—ISCO, Low-Cost Sampler (LCS), Grab Sampling (GB), and Hourly Grab Sampling (GBH)—showed reasonable agreement in capturing edge-of-field runoff water quality, notable biases emerged depending on the sampler and analyte.
+The ISCO sampler often exhibited a positive bias, particularly evident in non-soluble analytes like Total Suspended Solids (TSS), where readings were significantly inflated compared to other methods.
+In contrast, for soluble analytes like Nitrate (NO₃), ISCO's bias was minimal, suggesting that sampler performance can vary greatly depending on the specific water quality parameter being measured, and likely relating to the analyte's solubility.

+The Low-Cost Sampler (LCS) showed strong alignment with both GB and GBH, positioning it as the most reliable and consistent method across multiple analytes.
+This finding is particularly important given the LCS’s affordability and potential for broader application in resource-limited monitoring programs.

+Our results also highlight that sampling method selection can significantly influence individual analyte measurements, emphasizing the importance of understanding sampler-specific biases when interpreting water quality data.

+Looking forward, future work will focus on enhancing our Bayesian model to incorporate additional complexities, such as treatment effects (Trt), correlations between analytes for improved inference, and the impact of irrigation practices on nutrient runoff.
+Furthermore, we plan to visualize the impact of imputing missing data, particularly from Storm 1 and Storm 2 events.
+Leveraging Bayesian methods for imputation allowed us to 'guess' missing values based on the observed data, which improved model robustness and precision.
+This capability demonstrates the power of Bayesian frameworks in handling sparse datasets, a common challenge in environmental monitoring.

+Our findings lay a foundation for integrating Bayesian methodologies into edge-of-field water quality monitoring, providing a more accurate and nuanced understanding of how agricultural practices influence nutrient runoff.

 For more information, please [contact me](mailto:Ansley.Brown@colostate.edu)!